threefoldtech/info_grid/src/farmerbot/farmerbot.md

 There are 3 main steps to run the Farmerbot on your 3node Threefold farm.

 * Prepare Your Farm for the Farmerbot with WOL
-* Move Your Farm to Test Net (or QA Net)
+* Move Your Farm to either Test Net, QA Net or Dev Net
 * Set the Farmerbot

-The farmerbot is currently available for Test Net and QA Net.
+The farmerbot is currently available for Dev Net, QA Net and Test Net.

-Note that QA Net is a testing environment and farmers do not receive farming rewards (TFT) when deploying on this network.
+Note that the Dev Net and the QA Net are testing environments and farmers do not receive farming rewards (TFT) when deploying on those networks.
 To farm TFT, you would need to have your farm and the farmerbot on the Test Net.

 ***
 # How to Prepare Your Farm for the Farmerbot with WOL